Let Oomnitza be your single source of truth!

 - Click the AUTHORIZATION tab.

-- Ensure that API Key is selected as the authorization type.
+- Ensure that API Key is selected as the Authorization type.

-. - Ensure that Add to Header is selected.
+Bearer l35xxxxxxxxxxxxxxxxsae05. - Ensure that Add to Header is selected.

 - Save your changes.